SERLatBTH/StarterGuide-DobotMagician/README.md

    * Step 4 Run the program in Blockly: click Start to get the Dobot Magition to perform the movements of the blocks discloses.
 In this case, from (200,10,10) to (300,10,10).

 ## SDK
+Here document describes the secondary development environment building and demo codes in  multiple languages, frameworks, and systems, aiming to help secondary developer to understand common API of Dobot Magician and build development environment quickly.

+You can download the related file Dobot Demo v2.0 [here](https://www.dobot.cc/downloadcenter/dobot-magician.html?sub_cat=72#sub-download).
+Here we only explain the common system, you can find other language demo like Java, MFC, C#, VB, Qt, Pythonin the same package.

+For common system, we have supported DLLs for secondary developer.
+You can call DLL directly to control Dobot Magician without development related to communication protocol.

+* Dobot DLL
+    The source codes and precompiled files can be found in DobotDLL directory.
+Please use Qt 5.6 software to check source codes.
+In addition, the corresponding DLLs for Windows 32-bit, Windows 64-bit, Linux and Mac can also be found in this directory.

+* Compiling
+    Please download the Qt version for your system and install it.
+The download path is [here](https://download.qt.io/archive/qt/5.6/5.6.0/).

+    NOTICE: If the Qt library is used when compiling DLLs, please use the Qt software with MSVC compiler and compile Dobot DLLs with MSVC.

+* Usage
+    * For Windows OS, please add the DLLs directory to environment variable Path.
+    * For Linux OS, please add the following statement at the end of ~/.bash_profile file and restart computer.

+    Program 1.1 Add statement in Linux OS

+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:DOBOT_LIB_PATH

+   * For Mac OS, please add the following statement at the end of ~/.bash_profile file and restart computer.

+    Program 1.2 Add statement in Max OS

+    export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH: DOBOT_LIB_PATH

 ### API Interface Description
 There are two features of communication commands when communicating with Dobot controller: